viebel/blog.klipse.tech/_posts/2019-05-10-java-is-confusing-clojure-is-simple.md

 ## The inherent complexity of Collections in Java

-During a brainstorm related to the writing of my [Get Programming with Clojure book](https://www.manning.com/books/get-programming-with-clojure?a_aid=viebel&a_bid=399d9d64), I was discussing with an experienced Java teacher about Data Collections and he told me that the world's best Java instructors consistenlty agree that Java learners are confused by the behaviour of Collections in Java:
+During a brainstorm related to the writing of my [Get Programming with Clojure book](https://www.manning.com/books/get-programming-with-clojure?a_aid=viebel&a_bid=399d9d64), I was discussing with an experienced Java teacher about Data Collections and he told me that the world's best Java instructors consistentky agree that Java learners are confused by the behaviour of Collections in Java:

 - What kind of Objects are the Collections?
 - Are the Collections changed by the methods or not?